- Education and Science»

 5. Report on School News Events or School Trips

 School extra-curricular activities and especially school trips are extremely popular among students.
 Every school year at my school there are colorful events such as Sports Day, a Christmas Fair, and a special English Day in addition to a school trip for all classes.
 In a writing exercise on a school trip, for example, students will choose a trip in the past that they went on, and then answer the basic journalistic questions of who, what, when, where, how, and why in their report.

-6. Write a Play Script with Lots of Dialog
+6. Write a Play Script with Lots of Dialogs

-In the past, I have had sixth grade students write play scripts with lots of dialog.
-These play scripts were spin offs of well-known fairy tales like Snow White and Jack in the Beanstalk.
+In the past, I have had sixth-grade students write play scripts with lots of dialogs.
+These play scripts were spin-offs of well-known fairy tales like Snow White and Jack in the Beanstalk.
 After students in small groups wrote the dialogs with guidance from the teacher, the kids got to perform the short plays in class with costumes and props.

 7. Whiteboard Competitions

 Most of my students like competitive games.
 Consequently, I employ them in my classrooms often to stimulate student interest.
 When practicing headline writing with sixth graders, I would have at least three teams of two to three students each come to the board to write news headlines.
 After ensuring that all the girls understood a good headline included answers to the questions who or what, when, and where, the teams would have a maximum of five minutes to compose a headline.
 The team completing the task the quickest with fewest errors was the winner.